skilld-labs/kaizen/packages/kaizen-breakpoints/README.md

     _/    _/     _/_/_/      _/     _/_/_/_/       _/_/_/     _/    _/

-## What is this?
+## What is it?

-- This package contains some script which parses breakpoints from Drupal's themename/themename.breakpoints.yml and adds them into css and javascript.
+- The goal of this package is to re-use `themename.breakpoints.yml` for providing same breakpoints into css and js

 ## Usage